Albert-Z-Guo/Algorithms/README.md

 * Kosaraju's algorithm (for identifying strongly connected components in a graph)

 Module 3 contains:
-* Clustering algorithms
+* Clustering algorithms (with speed optimization on a large graph using Union-Find structure)
 * Huffman encoding
-* Knapsack problem optimal value calculations
+* Knapsack problem optimal value calculations (with speed optimization using memoization)
 * Maximum-weight independent set calculation
 * Job scheduling optimization algorithm